 Diagnosing Alzheimer’s disease is a challenge.
-We use the most up-to-date methodology: an automated immunoassay with innovative instrumentation.
-Our results are based on a ratio of p-tau and AB42, which allows for greater than 90% diagnostic accuracy compared to standard assessments.
-We also use low-binding tubes, resulting in fewer false results for patients.
+We use the most up-to-date methodology: automated immunoassays with innovative instrumentation.
+Our results are based on ratios of p-tau and AB42 (Mayo ID: ADEVL) and AB42 and AB40 (Mayo ID: AMYR), which allow for greater than 90% diagnostic accuracy compared to standard assessments.
+We also use low-binding tubes, resulting in fewer falsely abnormal results for patients.

 Clear results that guide treatment decisions

-A diagnosis of Alzheimer’s disease can change a patients' lives.
-Receiving a fast, definitive answer from a health care institution they trust can provide hope and a plan for their future.
+A diagnosis of Alzheimer’s disease can change patients' lives.
+Receiving a fast, definitive answer from a healthcare institution they trust can provide hope and a plan for their future.
 Whether it is the right treatment for symptom management, confirmation of diagnosis, or eligibility for clinical trials, we are here to provide the highest quality of care.

-Fast, cost-effective answers when you need them most
+Fast, cost-effective answers when you need them the most

 A differential diagnosis can change treatment and improve patient care.
-With our testing, a patients receive the answers they need in as little as one day.
+With our testing, a patient receives the answers they need in as little as one day.
 They don’t have to wait weeks or months to be placed on the right treatment and start planning for their future.

-Standard assessment of suspected Alzheimer's disease patients through clinical and cognitive assessment is 70-80% accurate.
-By adding our Alzheimer's disease evaluation, physicians can increase diagnostic accuracy by 12-22% to ensure they are providing the correct diagnosis and treatment for patients.
+Standard assessment of suspected Alzheimer's disease patients through clinical and cognitive assessment is 70%–80% accurate.
+By adding our Alzheimer's disease evaluations, physicians can increase diagnostic accuracy by 12%–22% to ensure they are providing the correct diagnosis and treatment for patients.